-Bold yellow paint has its place, but this particular yellow was anything but mellow.
-A bedroom makeover was urgently needed, and Tamara at Provident Home Design knew just what to do.Continue to 18 of 20 below.
+Bold yellow paint can make a splash in certain situations, but this particular yellow was anything but mellow.
+This room needed an urgent bedroom makeover.
+Tamara at Provident Home Design knew just what to do.Continue to 18 of 20 below.

 18 of 20

-Tamara retained the yellow walls with her friend Polly's bedroom makeover but toned it way, way down with help from Behr Butter, found at Home Depot.
-A tired brass chandelier got spray-painted a soothing silver.
-A bedsheet was recruited into service for drapery.
-And best of all was the feature wall constructed from scratch out of inexpensive MDF board.Continue to 19 of 20 below.
+Tamara kept the yellow feel in her friend Polly's bedroom makeover but toned it down with help from Behr Butter, a paint hue at Home Depot.
+The tired brass chandelier was spray-painted a soothing silver.
+A bedsheet became drapes.
+Best of all, the feature wall was constructed from scratch out of inexpensive medium-density fiberboard (MDF).Continue to 19 of 20 below.

 19 of 20

 Before: Devoid of Personality

-The bedroom was a dimly lit box.
-It had no flavor, no personality, no zest.
-Yet it was intended as a bedroom for a nine-year-old girl named Riley who was battling brain cancer.
-Megan, from the blog Balancing Home, who has four children of her own, decided that this girl needed a fun, pretty bedroom to call her own.Continue to 20 of 20 below.
+This bedroom was a dimly lit box that had no flavor and no personality.
+Even worse, this was to be a bedroom for a nine-year-old girl, Riley, who was battling brain cancer.
+Megan, from the blog Balancing Home, has four children of her own and decided that Riley should have a fun, lively bedroom.Continue to 20 of 20 below.

 20 of 20

 After: Heart's Desire

-After the makeover, the bedroom has been completely transformed into an inviting, charming folktale forest styled paradise for a girl to dream, relax, and play.
-All pieces were donated by Megan, friends, and family, and by companies that Megan recruited into action, such as Wayfair and The Land of Nod (now Crate & Barrel's branch Crate & Kids).
+This bedroom became an inviting, charming folktale forest paradise for a girl to dream, relax, and play.
+All pieces were donated by Megan, friends, family, and companies that Megan recruited into action, such as Wayfair and The Land of Nod (now Crate & Barrel's branch Crate & Kids).